DFDS Seaways ferry "Queen of Scandinavia" Photo courtesy of DFDS.

 2nd class seats on an ICE4.

-4. Kiel to Oslo overnight by Color Line cruise ferry
+4. Kiel to Oslo overnight by Color Line ferry

 Germany to Oslo Color Line ferry at Kiel

-This photo is taken from the exit of Kiel station, so you can see how close the ferry is.
-It's a 5-6 minute walk across the harbour, with a street lift up to a connecting walkway which takes you to the ferry terminal.
-If you have reserved one of what Color Line call their 5 star suites, check in at the desk rather than the machines and you'll be directed to a special lounge to wait with free tea, coffee, juice, snacks & WiFi.
-You'll also have priority boarding of the ship & free access to the on-board spa.
-Photos courtesy of Andrew Leo.
+The photo above is taken from Kiel station, you can see how close the ferry is, a 5-6 minute walk across the harbour.
+There's a lift up to a connecting walkway which takes you to the ferry terminal.
+If you've reserved one of Color Line's 5 star suites, check in at the desk rather than the machines to be directed to a VIP lounge with free tea, coffee, juice, snacks & WiFi.
+You'll have priority boarding & free access to the on-board spa.
+Photos courtesy of Philip Dyer-Perry except where shown.

 Boarding the ferry in Kiel